 • Photomicrographs and clinical and diagnostic images requirements:

-For radiological and other clinical and diagnostic images, as well as pictures of pathology specimens or photomicrographs, send high-resolution photographic image files.
+For radiological and other clinical and diagnostic images, as well as pictures of pathology specimens or photomicrographs, please send high-resolution photographic image files.
 Before-and-after images should be taken with the same intensity, direction, and color of light.

 • Original images for blots and gels requirements: